syncopika/piano_roll_browser/README.md

 - each note is customizable
 - togglable onion skin
 - recordable
-- has a visualizer (although may be a bit buggy atm)
+- has a couple visualizers (although may be a bit buggy atm and doesn't seem to work for any projects that have more than 51 measures)
 ![visualizer](screenshots/visualizer.gif "visualizer")

 ### instructions: